hb84ffm/portfolio-tracker/README.md

   - one tab "asset comparison" to benchmark two assets against each other, soon to follow other tabs with more functionality
   - variable start_date, end_date selection
   - price type selection by OPEN, CLOSE, HIGH, LOW
-  - Risk free rate as input field for both selected assets (if given) to calcualte Sharpe Ratio
+  - Risk free rate as input field for both selected assets (if given) to calcualte Sharpe ratio
   - Analyse button to open a pop up for user entry
   - Exit button to quit the app
 - Analytics with follwoing features: